-- Correctly set the welding equipment for completing the basic arc and gas welds.
+- Correctly set the electric Mig welding machine for completing basic machinery repair using Mig welder.

-- Perform basic operations on the engine lathe, turret milling machine and drill press by satisfactorily completing an assigned project which will include the basic machine operations.
+- Perform basic operations on the engine lathe, turret milling machine and drill press by satisfactorily completing an assigned project and surface repairs which will include the basic operations.

-- Demonstrate, through objective testing methods, knowledge of hydraulic/pneumatic fundamentals.
+- Demonstrate, through objective testing methods, satisfactory knowledge of fluid power fundamentals.

-- Demonstrate, through objective testing methods, knowledge of schematics and system troubleshooting.
+- Demonstrate, through objective testing methods, satisfactory knowledge of fluid power schematics and system troubleshooting.

-- Demonstrate, through objective testing methods, knowledge of pumps, motors, cylinders, valves, pipes and fittings, and oils and lubricants.
+- Demonstrate, through testing methods, satisfactory knowledge of fluid power pumps, motors, cylinders, valves, , symbols and vocabulary, pipes and fittings, and oils and lubrication.

-- Interpret wiring schematics in order to correctly wire various electrical circuits.
+- Interpret wiring schematics or ladder diagrams in order to correctly wire, troubleshoot and repair various electrical circuits.

-- Demonstrate knowledge of electricity fundamentals, motors, circuit types, variable frequency drives, schematic symbols and vocabulary.
+- Demonstrate satisfactory knowledge of electricity fundamentals, motors, circuit types, variable frequency drives, schematic symbols and vocabulary.